-We do not have a sales and marketing organization and have no experience in the sales, marketing and distribution of biopharmaceutical products.
-Developing an internal sales force is expensive and time-consuming and should be commenced 12 to 18 months in advance of product launch.
+We do not have a sales and marketing organization and Omeros has never sold, marketed or distributed any biopharmaceutical product.
+Developing an internal sales force is expensive and time-consuming and commonly is commenced 18 months in advance of product launch.
 Any delay in developing an internal sales force could impact the timing of any product launch.
 If we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenues are likely to be lower than if we market and sell any approved product candidates that we develop ourselves.
 Factors that may inhibit our efforts to commercialize our approved product candidates without collaboration partners include:

-- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to or persuade adequate numbers of hospitals, surgery centers, physicians and/or pharmacists to purchase, use or prescribe our approved product candidates; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to or persuade adequate numbers of hospitals, surgery centers, physicians and/or pharmacists to purchase, use or prescribe our approved product candidates; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.